Civil Domestic Violence Protection Order Litigation. An Experienced Lawyer | Attorney’s Perspective

 Then what happens?

-If your request for a Protection Order is denied, you can always come back to court at a later time with new facts and ask the court for an Order.
+If your request for a Protection Order is denied, you can always come back to court at a later time with new facts or evidence and ask the court for an Order.

 If your request for a Protection Order is granted, a copy of this Order must be served upon the offending party and it becomes effective on service.
 Though we have seen people try to use friends or family to serve paperwork, this is actually a terrible idea.
 Using a police officer to serve Protection Orders is safer, avoids unnecessary conflict, and assures there is no argument about when and where the other party was served.
 It also reinforces how serious the process is.
 Our office only uses police officers as a policy.
 Copies of these Temporary Orders are entered into the statewide police database for active warrants so all police agencies are aware of them and will act on them.